mobingi/alm/docs/markdown/alm-agent/commands.md

 ### register {#register}
-Initialize ALM-agent and start containers.
+Initialize ALM-agent self register and start containers.

-The necessary folder for ALM-agent is created, and if the provider is other than `localtest`, cron job is created.
-Then, ALM-agent starts containers.
+The necessary folders for ALM-agent are created, and if the provider is any value other than `localtest`, cron job will be created.
+Then, ALM-agent starts the containers.

 ```bash